Apply data point limits and strategies by visual type

 Statistics

 Certain models can provide statistics about the number of values for certain columns.
-When such information is present, we leverage that information to provide better balancing across multiple hierarchies if a visual doesn't explicitly override the count of values for a strategy.
+When such information is present, we use that information to provide better balancing across multiple hierarchies if a visual doesn't explicitly override the count of values for a strategy.

 Dynamic limits